cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/01-introduction.md

 - "What is columnar analysis?"
 - "Why do we use coffea?"
 - "What are coffea main components?"
+- "What are schemas?"
 objectives:
 - "Learn about the strategy we will follow for our analysis example."
 - "Learn what the difference is between columnar and loop analysis."
-- "Learn what coffea is and what the logic is of its different compoonets" keypoints :
+- "Learn what coffea is and what the logic is of its different compoonets"
+- "Learn about what schemas are used for and how to modify them" keypoints :
 - "We will be perfoming a *real* but simplified HEP analysis using CMS Run2 open data using columnar analysis."
 - "Coffea is a framework which builds upons several tools to make columnar analysis more efficient in HEP."
+- "Schemas are a simple way of rearranging our data content so it is easier to manipulate"
 ---

 > ## Prerequisites